What is a VA loan down payment and should you pay it?

 Build equity quicker

-Making a down payment means you’ll have instant home equity, which means you’ll owe less on your home than it’s worth.
-Without one, your property could be “upside down,” meaning if it loses value you might owe more on your mortgage than the property’s worth.
+Making a down payment means you’ll have instant home equity — that is, an immediate ownership stake in your home (the part you financed technically belongs to the bank).
+It also means you’ll owe less on your home than it’s worth.
+Without an equity stake, if your home’s value drops drastically, your property could be “upside down,” meaning you might owe more on your mortgage than the property’s worth.
 If you need to move and can’t make enough on the sale to pay off the loan, you could be in financial trouble.

 Also, building equity faster means you can tap into it if the need arises by taking out a home equity loan or home equity line of credit (HELOC).
 These types of secured loans, which use your home as collateral, can cost less, saving you money when you need cash for major home upgrades or repairs.